 It happens to the best of us.
 We wake up seemingly well-rested only to look in the mirror and see under-eye bags and dark circles galore.
 Sure, slathering on correcting concealer can certainly help, but it begs us to ask the question of why we are plagued with these pesky, tired-looking features in the first place.

-As it turns out, there are a myriad of factors that cause eye-related issues, all of which are related to anatomy.
+As it turns out, there is a myriad of factors that cause eye-related issues, all of which are related to anatomy.
 The first has to do with aging.
 “The skin around the eye area, also known as periorbital skin is the thinnest in the body,” says Jeremy A. Brauer, M.D., a New York-based dermatologist.
 “Therefore, as we age, this area of the body is often the first to show signs of aging in the form of collagen breakdown — namely fine lines, wrinkles and laxity.”
 He further explains that aging skin, in combination with skeletal changes and minimal supporting structures beneath (fat pads, muscle), further contribute to these issues.

 Other factors include genetics, sun damage and exposure, stress, poor diet, fatigue as well as certain medical conditions, including thyroid and kidney disease, seasonal allergies and nasal congestion and dermatitis of the eyelids.

 So, if you are suffering from under-eye baggage (literally), it may be due to a plethora of causes.
 To help you figure out what might be the culprit for you individually, it is best to break down the differences between the three most common under-eye issues: dark circles, puffy eyes and under-eye bags.